dogeorg/shibeship-docs/README.md

-# gigawallet-docs
+# shibeship-docs
-Documentation for GigaWallet, available at gigawallet.dogecoin.org
+Documentation for ShibeShip, available at shibeship.dogecoin.org